BTE-Germany/TerraPlusMinus/README.md

 7. If you only plan to use Minecraft Vanilla heights from -64 to 320, but e.g. your city is on height 500 you can set `moveTerrain: -300` in the config.yml to offset your section which fits into the world.

+*Now your world is from -64 to 320, if you need more height, go to step 8.*

-8. Use a datapack to expand your world height.
-Download it [here](https://github.com/BTE-Germany/TerraPlusMinus/blob/master/src/main/resources/world-height-datapack.zip) to expand 512 blocks and put it in `\world\datapacks\`.
+8. (Optional) Use a datapack to expand your world height.
+Download it [here](https://github.com/BTE-Germany/TerraPlusMinus/blob/master/src/main/resources/world-height-datapack.zip) to expand 512 blocks or use your own datapack and put it in `\world\datapacks\`.

 ----------------------